-Youth members learn valuable lifelong lessons by participating in lodge activities, which center around:
+Youth members learn valuable lifelong lessons by participating in chapter activities, which center around:

 - Social Skills – Members have opportunities to interact with adults and youth whose way of life may be different than their own.